This is a ‘Complete Buyer’s Guide’ to help you through the process of buying a new bed and mattress in 2022.

 - Latex mattresses

 Each mattress type has its own distinct feel so it is something to consider when purchasing.
-Here is our full discussion on the differences between these types of mattresses.
+Here is an in-depth discussion about the main types of mattresses available in Australia.

 Ultimately, buying Australian made is a personal choice and certainly something to be aware of when buying a new mattress and bed.

-If you’re looking for a great Australian made mattress, here are Bedbuyer’s Top 5 Aussie Made Mattresses in 2021.
+If you’re looking for a great Australian made mattress, here are Bedbuyer’s Best Aussie Made Mattresses in 2024.

 10. Negotiating the best deal